Delhi govt launches drive to send overage vehicles for scrapping | Business

 - India

-The Delhi government on Wednesday kicked off a drive to send overage vehicles directly for scrapping.
+The Delhi government has kicked off a drive to send overage vehicles directly for scrapping.

-The move is aimed at encouraging vehicles owner in Delhi to come forward and scrap their overage vehicles, said Transport Department officials.
+The move is aimed at encouraging vehicles owner in Delhi to come forward and scrap their overage vehicles, said Transport Department officials on Wednesday.

 ''Under the new initiative, end of life vehicles will be impounded and directly sent to scrapping yard if they are found plying on city roads or parked in public places,'' said an official.